linkerd/linkerd/namerd/docs/storage.md

 # Storage

 A storage object configures the namerd dtabStore which stores and retrieves dtabs.
-This object supports the following params:
+This object supports the following parameters:

 <aside class="notice">
 These parameters are available to the storage regardless of kind.
 Storage may also have kind-specific parameters.